m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 While most of the other relations also correspond to UD relations, some are not annotated reliably.
 We were able formalize eleven out of Dryer's sixteen correlations in UD.
 Six of these could not be expressed individually in UD, and were collapsed into three coarse-grained correlations:
-First, tense/aspect and negative auxiliaries are together represented by the \emph{aux} relation in UD.
+First, tense/aspect and negative auxiliaries are together represented by the *aux* relation in UD.
 Second, the relation between complementizers and adverbial subordinators with their complement clauses is represented by the \emph{mark} relation.
 Third, both the verb-PP relation and the relation between adjectives and their standard of comparison is captured by the \emph{obl} relation.